technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * transactional open source:
  * you contribute code -> you gain reputation -> you have access to better jobs
 * open source has treated me well
+ * I have no grounds for complaint
+ * as long as people see it for what it is
 * but when YOU think of it as a gift economy
- * they're going to think of it as a way to exploit
-  * um, I mean to BENEFIT FROM unpaid labor to pursue their business goals
+ * they're going to think of it as a way to benefit from unpaid labor to pursue their business goals

-* it took me a long time to realize this dynamic
+* it took me a long time to recognize this dynamic
  * largely because open source HAS succeeded at co-opting the goodwill of free software
   * stripping away the political aspects which empower the user
   * but somehow keeping the fuzzy feel-good vibes